 - 50 g/ 1.7 oz/ 1/3 cup sliced almonds

 - whipped cream to serve

-Place the tin in the oven and bake for about 12 to 15 minutes or until lightly golden.
+- Bake for about 12 to 15 minutes or until lightly golden.
 Let cool slightly.

-Sprinkle with icing sugar before serving and serve with whipped cream, if desired.
+- Sprinkle with icing sugar before serving and serve with whipped cream, if desired.

 It is best to use a kitchen scale when measuring the ingredients, especially the butter.